Finally understand what’s been driving your struggles.

 He trained at Pacifica Graduate Institute, one of the few graduate programs in the country with a dedicated emphasis in depth psychology — the tradition that takes seriously what lives beneath the surface of our conscious lives.

-His approach is simple in concept and rigorous in practice: most struggles have roots, and when you find them, the symptoms take care of themselves.
-He has spent a decade helping people make connections they couldn't make on their own — often in a single conversation.
+His approach is simple in concept and rigorous in practice.
+Most struggles have roots, and when you find them, the symptoms take care of themselves.
+He has spent a decade helping people make connections and find a greater sense of self.

 The intensive is the natural extension of how he has always worked.
 It simply gives the work the time and space it deserves.